Guide to benefits

 Universal Credit

-Universal Credit is a new type of financial support for people of working age who are looking for work or on a low income.
-It merges together some of the benefits and tax credits that you might be getting now.
+Universal Credit is a type of financial support for people of working age who are looking for work or on a low income.

 Housing Benefit

-Housing Benefit is available to people on a low income who are renting their homes to help them to afford to pay the rent.
+Housing Benefit helps people on a low income who are renting their homes to pay their rent.

 Council Tax Reduction